satya-arjunan/visocyteold/Plugins/AdiosReaderStaging/README.md

 visualization.
 This plugin demonstrates how that can be done.

-This plugin is implemented as a Visocyte reader.
+This plugin is implemented as a ParaView reader.
 Currently, it is implemented to specifically read the data written by the "cartiso" mini-app, which is part of a set of IO benchmarking mini-apps, MiniIO.
 A fork of the original MiniIO repository, with some changes for our use case, can be found